-While T.V. commercials with celebrities pitching “reverse mortgages” seem to be popping up more frequently, there are tighter restrictions looming for seniors looking to mine their home equity for more cash.
+While T.V. commercials with celebrities pitching “reverse mortgages” seem to be popping up more frequently, there are tighter restrictions looming for seniors looking for different types of equity release in their homes.

 Starting in January 2014, the Federal Housing Administration will start limiting the maximum amounts that seniors can draw down on their homes as part of tougher qualifications for reverse mortgages, official known as the Home Equity Conversion Mortgage (HECM) Program.